Guest Visitor Guide

 One terrific aspect of Perugia is that you can get walk around and see the entire historic center on foot.
 Visits to nearby towns like Assisi, Cortona, Gubbio, Orvieto, and others, will require transportation.
 Public transportation can get you to most places and back for a day trip.
 Where you do not have a “home base” to keep luggage, consider renting a car, especially if a villa rental is in mind.
 It is a convenient and fun way to explore the hilltop towns in rural Italy and to get to those hard to reach, yet enchanting, destinations.

 Although Perugia is a relatively small city, there is plenty to see, do, and eat.
 We recommend exploring Perugia by walking with a guidebook and map, reading its history, and exploring its architecture, monuments, museums, and churches.
 Not-to-be-missed sites include the Sala dei Notari, Collegio del Cambio, the National Gallery of Umbria, the Chiesa di San Pietro, Capella San Severo, and each gelateria you pass.
+Click here to download the official guidebook to Perugia in English.
 Additionally, Perugia is home to a large number of restaurants and cafes; here are some of the Umbra Institute’s suggestions:

 Hours: Dinner, Monday-Saturday